enricobottazzi/ZKverse/README.md

-This tutorial is inspired Jordi Baylina's presentation "All About the ZkVerse".
-It was presented on February 20, 2022 at EthDenver.
+This tutorial is inspired Jordi Baylina's presentation [All About the ZkVerse](https://ethdenver.sched.com/event/x1mG/all-about-the-zkverse).
+It was presented on February 16, 2022 at EthDenver.
 Jordi is head of Polygon's Hermez group which is focued on Proof-of-Donation as the first Layer 2 consensus protocol for a ZK-rollup.

-Another instructional presentation by Jordi is titled [Building a zkEVM](https://youtu.be/Xr5woqNCdgs).
+The original presenation is no longer available, however, Jordi's presentation on [Building a zkEVM](https://youtu.be/Xr5woqNCdgs) is on YouTube.

 # **Introduction to Zero Knowledge Proof**